xmrvsbeast/monerod-auto-restart/README.md

 **Disable/Enable auto-restart**

-If the file "monerod-restart.trigger" is removed or renamed and monerod is terminated it will not auto-restart, usefull if you are going to shutdown/restart the system.
+If the file "monerod-restart.trigger" is removed or renamed and monerod is terminated it will not auto-restart, useful if you are going to shutdown/restart the system.

     mv -f monerod-restart.trigger monerod-restart.trigger-off
     mv -f monerod-restart.trigger-off monerod-restart.trigger